jluk/ACC-Documentation/How-to/acc-persisting-storage.md

   -f | Fileshare name <br>
   -? | -h | --help Shows this usage text <br>

+## Updating a storage account
+Using the `createclouddrive` command will automatically remove the tag of the previous storage account and add it to the new storage account.

 ## Unmounting a storage account
 To unmount a fileshare from Cloud Console, simply delete the storage tag on the storage account.